 7. Temperature, humidity, insect activity, and the state of the body at death all influence decomposition.
 Patients with infections, for example, may decompose more quickly.

-8. Insects, carnivores, and other invaders can hasten the process of decomposition.
-The study of insects in relation to death investigation is known as forensic entomology.
+8. Insects, carnivores, and other invaders can hasten decomposition.
+The study of insects concerning death investigation is known as forensic entomology.
 Fly larvae, for example, can be collected at the scene of a death, identified, and reared in incubators.

 The postmortem interval (time of death) can be calculated using the fly larvae’s fixed-time growth cycles.

-9. When a body found in water is removed, the “gas bloating” can be quite impressive.
+9. When a body found in water is removed, the “gas bloating” can be impressive.

 10. Environmental conditions have a big impact on decomposition.
 Freeze-dried bodies can be kept for a long time.
 Because cold temperatures preserve tissues, bodies are kept in a morgue cooler at 38°F–42°F, where decomposition is slowed for days to weeks.
 Warm temperatures, as well as high humidity, hasten decomposition.
 Mummification, or the drying out of tissues, is caused by hot, dry conditions.